-Denise Wallace (b.
-1957 in Seattle, WA) is a jewelry artist of Native Alaskan Aleut descent, who worked with her husband, Samuel Wallace (1936-2010).
+Denise Wallace is a jewelry artist of Native Alaskan Aleut descent, who worked with her husband, Samuel Wallace (1936-2010).
 She maintains and modifies a walrus-ivory carving tradition.

 Wallace is most well known for her elaborate belts which depict people, animals, symbols, and folk tales of her native culture.
 She uses fossil ivory, silver, gold, and richly colored stones to illustrate her rich culture.